raulgomis/blog/_posts/2015-07-26-top-5-skills-for-software-engineers.md

 ---

 *Software engineers* are responsible for designing, developing, maintaining, testing, and evaluating software and systems that make computers or anything containing software work.
 Nowadays, *software engineering* is one of the most promising careers and it is easy to notice due to the huge quantity of job offers, headhunters, etc. out there.
 In some situations, the term *programmer* has been used as a pejorative term to refer to those building software products.
 In response, I really think that coding is just the one of the skills, but a software engineer is much more that *just programming*.
-Here are the five of the most important skills and requirements you will need to consider if you want to become a software engineer:
+Here are the five of the most important skills you will need to consider if you want to become a software engineer:

 ### 1. Keep it simple
 The KISS principle ("Keep it simple, stupid", as a design principle noted by the U.S. Navy in 1960.) is a rule of thumb that is present in lots of areas.
 It was referred several times along the history: